Study Abroad - Mediterranean Ecology

 Spain • FranceDecember 28th, 2018 - January 14th, 2019

-Throughout this course, we will examine the extent, the origins, and the drivers of today’s Mediterranean biodiversity and review some of the up-to-date studies about its current situation.
-Towards this objective, we will thoroughly study the eco-geographical and environmental conditions in the region and explore how they, among other drivers, contributed and continue to contribute to the current situation.
-In addition, we will identify the most prominent threats to the future of the Mediterranean biodiversity including human-derived threats with direct impact such as warfare, urbanization, deforestation, desertification, and intensive agriculture in addition to the projected consequences of the slow on-set of global climate change.
+Throughout this course, students will examine the extent, the origins, and the drivers of today’s Mediterranean biodiversity and review some of the most recent studies about its current situation.
+Students will thoroughly study how the eco-geographical and environmental conditions of the region contribute to the geopolitical realities of today.
+Students will also identify the most prominent threats to the future of Mediterranean biodiversity including human-derived consequences of warfare, urbanization, deforestation, desertification, and intensive agriculture in addition to the projected consequences of the slow onset of global climate change.